 Reserved Words

-Reserved words (or keywords) are pre-defined words in a programming language that have a special meaning and cannot be used as variable names or user-defined identifiers.
+Reserved words, also known as keywords, are predefined terms in a programming language that has special significance and cannot be used as variable names or user-defined identifiers.
 These words have specific syntax and functionality in the language and cannot be redefined or used for any other purpose.
 The use of reserved words helps to structure and define the syntax of a language and make the code easier to read and understand.

-This means they can only be used for the relevant command defined below.
+This means they can only be used for the relevant command defined in GLU reserved words below.
 They can not be used as variable names in the Public Static CollectionAuthentication Parameter ControlTransaction NameFlow code or Parameter Name.

 The reserved word GLU_STATUS_CODE can be used to pass the last status code from a third party ( more details on the Response Manager page).